PietaSchofield/rtrhd/CONTRIBUTING.md

 4. **Open a Pull Request (PR)**:

-   - Go to GitHub and open a PR to merge your feature branch into `dev`.
+   - Go to GitHub and open a PR to merge your feature branch into `dev_pgs`.
    - Provide a clear description of what your changes do.

 5. **Code Review**: